dussong/NBIPsMulti/README.md

 ### More comments

+- talk about the regularisation
+- repulsive core.

 there are two functions `filter_basis` and `filter_configs` that can be used to choose a subset of the data and a subset of the basis.
 For example,